 Formal methods provide a powerful technology for the correctness verification of smart contracts.
 At present, the use of formal methods to verify smart contracts has been widely recognized, and significant results have been achieved in practice.
 To solve the demands for high assurance contracts, the Ethereum community has turned to formal methods as well.
 Besides, using formal methods to validate smart contracts can provide a rigorous mathematical model for the verification of smart contracts.
 The formal verification of smart contracts tends to be a great potential for development in the future.
 Then, implementing formal specification and formal verification on above established contract, which is an iterative process.
 Through multiple behavioral modelling and attribute modelling of smart contracts, we can validate whether the attributes meet the contract requirement or not.
-In our survey, we divide the formal verification.
+In our survey, we divide the formal verification method of smart contracts into two categories.
+One is program-based verification and the other one is behavior-based verification.
 Program-based verification treats smart contracts as codes, it translates the contract codes into formal languages and then identifies vulnerabilities in contracts.
 Behavior-based verification takes into account issues that may be encountered during the execution of smart contracts, such as improper operations and maliciously attacks.
 By constructing a formal model, it finds out the weak position of the contract, which is a way to dynamically analyze smart contracts.
 Below we discuss these two aspects in detail.